waynelewis/motorNPoint/README.md

 # motorNPoint
-EPICS motor drivers for the following [nPoint](https://www.npoint.com/) controllers: C300 piezo controller
+EPICS motor drivers for the following [nPoint](https://www.npoint.com/) controllers: C300 and LC400 piezo controllers

 motorNPoint is a submodule of [motor](https://github.com/epics-modules/motor).
 When motorNPoint is built in the ``motor/modules`` directory, no manual configuration is needed.